Kudla-Rapoport conjecture for Kr\"amer models: Introduction

 \subsection{Global application}

-In the first last part of the paper, we apply the local results above to the global intersection problem proposed by \cite{KR2}.
-We deal with general CM fields with some technical assumptions in the body of the paper.
-In this introduction we illustrate our results in the case when $F$ is an imaginary quadratic field for brevity.
-Let $\cM^\Kra(1,n-1)$ be the moduli functor over $\Spec \Oo_F$ which parametrizes principally polarized abelian varieties $A$ with an action $\iota:\Oo_F \rightarrow \End(A)$, a compatible polarization $\lambda: A\rightarrow A^\vee$ and a filtration $\cF_A\subset \Lie A$ which satisfies the signature $(1,n-1)$ condition (see Section \ref{sec:unitary Shimura variety}).
+In the last part of the paper, we apply the local results above to the global intersection problem proposed by \cite{KR2}.
+For brevity and clarity of exposition we restrict our attention to the case when $F$ is an imaginary quadratic field.
+We remark here that our results can be applied to the case when $F$ is a general CM field given correct local assumptions.
+Let $\cM^\Kra_{(1,n-1)}$ be the moduli functor over $\Spec \Oo_F$ which parametrizes principally polarized abelian varieties $A$ with an action $\iota:\Oo_F \rightarrow \End(A)$, a compatible polarization $\lambda: A\rightarrow A^\vee$ and a filtration $\cF_A\subset \Lie A$ which satisfies the signature $(1,n-1)$ condition (see \S \ref{subsec:unitary shimura}).
 Let $V$ be a Hermitian vector space over $F$ of signature $(n-1,1)$ containing a self-dual lattice $L$.
 The lattice $L$ determines an open and closed substack

 which is an integral model of a unitary Shimura variety.
-For a point in $\cM(S)$ ($S$ an $\Oo_F$ scheme), i.e., a pair $(E,\iota_0,\lambda_0)\in \cM(1,0)(S)$, $(A,\iota,\lambda,\cF_A)\in \cM^\Kra(1,2)(S)$, define the locally free $\Oo_F$ module
+For a point in $\cM(S)$ ($S$ an $\Oo_F$-scheme), i.e., a pair $(E,\iota_0,\lambda_0)\in \cM_{(0,1)}(S)$, $(A,\iota,\lambda,\cF_A)\in \cM^\Kra_{(1,n-1)}(S)$, define the locally free $\Oo_F$-module